It is ready to help you translate to Spanish and vice versa with correct grammmar thanks to its strong language capabilities.

-It is the national language of Spain and one of the six official languages of the United Nations.
+It is the national language of Spain.
+It is one of the six official languages of United Nations.
 Due to colonisation of many parts of the Americas, Philippines, Africa, and some parts of Oceania in the 16th century, the language has been adopted in many other areas of the world.
 It is one of the main languages of South America where it takes second place after the Portuguese language in terms of speakers.
 Many South American countries such as Argentina, Bolivia, Panama, Colombia, Peru, Paraguay, Chile, Guatemala, Nicaragua, Costa Rica, Honduras, Venezuela, Uruguay, Cuba, Mexico, and Puerto Rico have it as their official language.
 However, the Spanish spoken in the various areas differs from each other dialectically.
 Apart from these, Equatorial Guinea and Philippines too have it as their official language.

-The Latin influence on this language is evident from the fact that sentences are written in the Latin script.
+The Spanish language shows a lot of impact of Latin.
+Moreover, many words from Arabic, Italian, and French too have been absorbed by the language.
+Lately, a number of English words have found their way into the language as well.
+The Latin influence on Spanish is evident from the fact that it is written in the Latin script.
 The alphabet of the language is called the abecedario and has 27 letters and two digraphs.
-Leaving aside the foreign words that have crept into and been absorbed by the language, the original one is easy to spell.
+Leaving aside the foreign words that have crept into and been absorbed by the language, the original Spanish is easy to spell.
 This is because it is written as it is spoken, being inherently phonetic in nature.
-The Spanish language uses inverted exclamation mark and question mark (¡ and ¿) and ñ unlike all other languages.
-Spanish is governed by the rules set up by Real Academia Española, which has the responsibility of compiling and bringing out its language dictionaries.
+The language uses inverted exclamation mark and question mark (¡ and ¿) and ñ unlike all other languages.
+The languages is governed by the rules set up by Real Academia Española.
+This academy also has the responsibility of compiling and bringing out Spanish language dictionaries. .